One in four households in our communities is in financial peril.

 How does this crisis affect our community?

-The whole community suffers when families live on the edge of survival.
+The whole community suffers when families live on the brink of financial ruin.
 When children are not ready for school, they add a burden to the educational system.
 When households cannot afford preventative health care, they are likely to place future burden on the health care system, increasing insurance payments for all.
 When local workers cannot afford an emergency, let alone invest in their neighborhood, communities may experience instability, and/or decline in economic growth.

 You Can Join the Fight for Working Families.

-Let’s help Hard Working Families on the Edge of survival reach a place of stability, independence and success.
-United Way of Elkhart County will be pulling out all the stops to help families living on the edge.
-Through targeted and strategic programs, innovation, communication and awareness we will work together with families to secure quality education, proper health and economic mobility.
+Let’s help working families reach a place of stability, independence and success.
+Through targeted and strategic programs, innovation, communication, and awareness we will work together with families, community partners, donors, and our corporate friends to secure quality education, proper health and economic mobility.

-Please, join the fight for working families.
+Please, join our fight for working families.
 Give now.
 We win by LIVING UNITED.